 STP is excited to announce the Early Career Psychologists Committee (ECPs).
 The committee is charged with spearheading activities and opportunities to aid Early Career Professionals through education, training and networking, as well as representing ECP interests in division matters.
 Our goal is to help serve the needs of new faculty members as they develop their courses and research programs.
 Specifically we want to assist ECPs with faculty development issues while focusing on the importance of pedagogy and facilitating the scholarship of teaching and learning.

 We have an STP listserv specifically designed to announce information relevant to ECPs!
 The primary purpose of the listserv will be to announce upcoming conferences, awards, travel funding, and other opportunities for ECPs, but discussion of ECP-related topics is also encouraged.
 If you’d like to subscribe, please e-mail visit http://list.kennesaw.edu/listserv/wa?A0=STP-ECP.
 Please note that you can unsubscribe at any time.

-- The ECP Committee published an ebook in 2013 called "So you landed a job – What’s next?
+- In 2013 the ECP Committee released a eBook called "So you landed a job – What’s next?
 Advice for early career psychologists from early career psychologists."
 This book is specifically written for Early Career Psychologist and is a great resource!

 - Do you have to teach the introductory psychology course for the very first time and have a finite and limited amount of time to do so?
 How do you begin?
 What do you need?
 Check out the ECPs "Introductory Psychology Teaching Primer: A Guide for New Teachers of Psyc 101."
 The primer is designed to answer these questions!
 If you are a graduate student or new faculty member approaching this course for the very first time, we have something for you.